 2. I warrant the submission of my original work, and there are no disputes regarding the ownership or distribution, or exhibition rights of the submission in part or in entirety.
 I also warrant the submitted material does not defame or invade the rights of any person living or dead and I fully indemnify the Sydney Women's International Film Festival against any claim made for such violations of law.

 3. To the best of my knowledge, the statements herein are true and correct.
 I understand that failure to adhere to festival rules will result in disqualification of screening and forfeiture of the entry fee.

 4. The festival reserves the right to use a clip, and or clips or photos from accepted entries for up to three minutes in length for promotional purposes.
 The festival reserves the right to screen accepted entries as part of the Sydney Women's International Film Festival.

 5. I agree and hold the Sydney Women's International Film Festival, Inc. harmless from and defend them from all claims, demands, losses, damages, judgments, liabilities, and expenses (including attorneys' fees) arising out of or in connection with any and all claims of third parties, whether groundless or not, based on any film submitted to the festival.

 6. SWIFF reserves the right to cancel and modify the schedule with any entry or entry fee and can do so at its discretion.

 7. SWIFF has a zero-tolerance policy on abuse and harassment.
 Any communication deemed aggressive, threatening, abusive, or defaming from any team members will result in immediate disqualification.

 **SWIFF is committed to caring for the health and wellbeing of our entrants and audience members, and playing a constructive role in supporting local health officials and government leaders.
-Read below about the latest decisions being made by the SWIFF committee on the impact of COVID-19 on our festival.
+Read below about the latest decisions being made by the SWIFF committee on the impact of COVID-19 and natural disasters on our festival.